FIVB Men's Volleyball Nations League statistics: Squads

 As there was no promotion or relegation in the 2021 VNL, 15 of the same 16 teams in 2021 are competing in this year's edition.

 Preliminary round

 In the 2022 tournament, the format of play was changed.
 The new format will see 16 men's teams competing in pools of 8 teams during the pool phase.
 Eight teams will then move into the final knockout phase of the competition.

-Ranking

 Final round 2022

 The VNL Finals will see the seven strongest teams along with the finals host country Italy moving directly to the knockout phase which will consist of eight matches in total: four quarterfinals, two semi-finals and the bronze and gold medal matches.